calebc42/calebc42-site/content/posts/sales-funnel-efficiency.md

 <div class="note">

 **About This Case Study:**
-This analysis was completed as a take-home exercise during an interview for a Revenue Operations role.
-I was provided raw sales data and given 48 hours to identify optimization opportunities and present actionable recommendations.
+This analysis was completed in the course of my GTM Team Lead role, this is an restroactive refinement of the process I used to identify optimization opportunities and present actionable recommendations.

-**Relevant Experience:** As a former funding manager, I observed similar lead distribution patterns firsthand—watching reps monitor pipeline dashboards and strategically claim leads during optimal windows.
-This operational context informs my analysis of behavioral patterns that purely quantitative analysis might miss.

 </div>